admorenog/rhapsody/README.md

 It's not saved because it isn't neccesary to run the project (config files can manage it).

 ## Config files
 In the config folder we have some .js files.
-The difference between the .env file and this files are that there is a lot of variables that probabilly you'll never change and in the .env file we going to store the main variables that commonly we are changing.
+The difference between the .env file and this files are that there is a lot of variables that probabilly you'll never change and in the .env file we going to store the main variables that commonly we are changing while we are developing.

 ## core folder
 A folder with a bunch of porn.
-Useless, but don't touch it, please.
+Useless, don't touch it, please.

 ## dist folder
 Here is where we going to compile the release version of our application.